gieemek/Sun-and-Moon-script-for-Habpanel/README.md

       { 'x': yourXvalueOfFourthCorner, 'y': yourYvalueOfFourthCorner }
    ]
 ```
-Note: shapes have to be inside in the 100 x 100pt square.
+Note: Shapes have to be inside in the 100 x 100pt square.

-Note: you should use any graphical program to read X and Y value of each corner of your house.
+Note: You should use any graphical program to read X and Y value of each corner of your house.

 Note: You could start from any point, but point order have to be clockwise.